Missing digits and sums of two prime squares: Introduction

 We know from earlier results that $r_*(n)$ is $2$ almost surely whenever $r_*(n)>0$, \textit{i.e.}

 We want to show a similar result when $n$ is in the set of missing digits.
 To show such a result, we need to study the second moment of $r_*(n)$ over $n\in \CA(X)$.
+An as immediate bound, we have

-In this case, we have the following theorem. \begin{thm} Fix $g\geq 2$ sufficiently large.
+Nonetheless, we can refine this bound by combining the machinery of the circle method with sieve estimates, which leads to the following theorem. \begin{thm} Fix $g\geq 2$ sufficiently large.
 We have as $k\to\infty$, for $X=g^k$,

 \end{thm} \begin{remark} We actually expect the size of this set to be $\asymp \#\CA(X)/(\log X)^3$.
 Unfortunately, we lose a $(\log X)^2$ factor mainly because we can't take the major arcs thin enough.
 This stems from our failure to understand $L^{\infty}$ bounds for the Fourier transform of the indicator function of $\CA$.
-See Remark \ref{rmk_on_L_infty_bound} for more details. \end{remark} From this result, we immediately get the following corollary on the size of the set of integers with more than two representations. \begin{cor} Fix $g\geq 2$ sufficiently large.
-We have as $k\to\infty$, for $X=g^k$,
+See Remark \ref{rmk_on_L_infty_bound} for more details. \end{remark} We can bound